The anesthesia fellowship program at Cincinnati Children’s Hospital Medical Center offers many didactic opportunities. These include:

-Tuesday Afternoon Conference, two hours each week
+Tuesday Afternoon Lecture, two hours each week

 Lectures and problem-based learning conferences covering the major topics in pediatric anesthesia.
 We utilize high-fidelity medical simulation in our training and have an active visiting professor program.

 Wednesday Morning Grand Rounds, monthly